Nexus Docs

 # hosted memory

 Codex uses Nexus through MCP.
-Codex autosave is configured through notify in ~/.codex/config.toml.
 Do not set OPENAI_BASE_URL for Codex.

 The current public direction is an AMCP surface layered over the existing Nexus memory system.
 You can use MCP through supported clients or call the hosted API directly.